carlos-molina/contraval/README.md

 </br>
-Ideal smart contracts, that is, smart contracts that always follow normal execution paths are realively simple to build.
-However, realistic smart contracts are remarkably hard to build.
+Ideal smart contracts, that is, smart contracts that always follow normal execution paths are relatively simple to build and examine.
+However, realistic smart contracts are remarkably intricate.
 Complexity is due to fact that they are distributed systems executed by two or more parties interacting is a loosely coupled manner over the conventional Internet.
-Consequently, at runtime, smart contracts are likely to be impacted by human, infrastructure (software, hardware and network) and business application behaviour behaviours:
+Consequently, at runtime, smart contracts are likely to be impacted by human, infrastructure (software, hardware and network) and application behaviours:

 - Human behaviour: for example, the person responsible for authorizing a payment might accidentaly or deliberately delay it and make the smart contract fail.

-- Infrastructure behaviour: several potential problems might derail the smart contract, including unpredictable message delays, clock skews and network breakdown.
+- Infrastructure behaviour: for example t unpredictable message delays, clock skews and network breakdowns might delay a payment message beyond its deadline.

-- Business application behaviour: a smart contract can be impacted by issues related to the application.
-For example, a message is incorrectly formatted, the delivery addresses cannot be found, the item was delivered to the wrong address, the buyer's bank account does not have sufficient funds, and so on.
+- Application behaviour: for example, a message the application might send a message incorrectly formatted, include a delivery addresses that cannot be found, take a delivery as complete when the corresponding item has been delivered to the wrong address, try charge a bank account that does not have sufficient funds, and so on.

 A well designed contracts that meant to reliable need to account for these potentail situations.
-As a result the smart contract code that deals with the normal (ideal) execution of the smart contract needs to be complemented with code for dealing with abnormal (exceptional) executions; that is, **plan B** code (contingency code) that is activated when **plan A** does not work.
+Thus the smart contract code that deals with the normal (ideal) execution of the smart contract needs to be complemented with code for dealing with abnormal (exceptional) executions.
+That is, the smart contract need to be able to follow **plan B** (contingency) when **plan A** does not work.

 </br>